kmre/OOP_Team_Profile_Gen/README.md

 ---

 ## Features
-GIVEN a command-line application that accepts user input [] Prompted for a team members and their information [] An HTML file is generated that displays a nicely formatted team roster based on user input [] Clicking on an email address in the HTML will open default email program and populates the TO field of the email with the address
+Given a command-line application that accepts user input [] Prompted for a team members and their information [] An HTML file is generated that displays a nicely formatted team roster based on user input [] Clicking on an email address in the HTML will open default email program and populates the TO field of the email with the address